Your Quick Answer:

 When you turn on the airplane mode of your iPhone, your mobile data will be turned off automatically for a few seconds.

-You’ll need to wait for some time and then turn off the airplane mode of your device and then turn on the mobile data.
+You’ll need to wait for some time; then turn off the airplane mode of your device and then turn on the mobile data.
 The airplane mode is also called the flight mode in some of the devices.

 🔴 Steps To Follow: